-Usually, a long-term care (LTC) facility, such as a nursing home, has its own pharmacy, or a pharmacy that supplies drugs for all of its residents.
-If you are a resident of a LTC facility, you may get your prescription drugs through the facility's pharmacy as long as it is part of our network.
+Usually, a long-term care (LTC) facility, such as a nursing home, has its own pharmacy, or uses a pharmacy that supplies drugs for all of its residents.
+If you are a resident of an LTC facility, you may get your prescription drugs through the facility's pharmacy or one that it uses, as long as it is part of our network.

-Check your Pharmacy Directory to find out if your LTC facility's pharmacy is part of our network.
-If it isn't, or if you need more information, please contact Pharmacy Member Services at 1-833-279-0458 or, for TTY users, 711.
+Check your Pharmacy Directory to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
+If it isn't, or if you need more information or assistance, please contact Pharmacy Member Services at 1-833-279-0458 or, for TTY users, 711.
+If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies.